Quantum Techniques for Stochastic Mechanics: Quantum mechanics vs stochastic mechanics

+for all $\psi, \phi \in L^2(X)$.
+In general there are some extra subtleties, which we prefer to sidestep here.
+The {\bf expected value} of an observable $A$ in the state $\psi$ is

-Here We're assuming that we can apply $A$ to $\psi$ and get a new vector $A \psi \in L^2(X)$.
+Here we're assuming that we can apply $A$ to $\psi$ and get a new vector $A \psi \in L^2(X)$.
 This is automatically true when $X$ is a finite set, but in general we need to be more careful.

 In stochastic mechanics, an {\bf observable} is a real-valued function $A$ on $X$.
-The {\bf expected value} of $A$ in the state $\psi$ is

-Here we're using the fact that we can multiply $A$ and $\psi$ and get a new vector $A \psi \in L^1(X)$, at least if $A$ is bounded.
+The {\bf expected value} of $A$ in the state $\psi$ is Here we're using the fact that we can multiply $A$ and $\psi$ and get a new vector $A \psi \in L^1(X)$, at least if $A$ is bounded.
 Again, this is automatic if $X$ is a finite set, but not otherwise.

+The left side of the equation above is just an abbreviation for the right side, where we write the integral sign using angle brackets.
+We mentioned in the previous section that this use of angle brackets is a bit risky, so we won't use it often.
+It does make the analogy between quantum mechanics and stochastic mechanics rather pretty, though.

+There are a couple of other equivalent ways to write the expected value of an observable in stochastic mechanics: \begin{itemize} \item Sometimes the stochastic state $\psi \in L^1(X)$ and the constant function $1$ both lie $L^2(X)$.
+This happens whenever $X$ is a {\bf finite measure space}, meaning one with $\int 1 < \infty$.
+For example, it happens when $X$ is just a finite set with integration being summation.